naifalshaye/laravel-paypal/README.md

-# Laravel PayPal to communicate with PayPal API to get current balance and transactions
+# Laravel PayPal Package
+To communicate with PayPal API to get current balance and transactions.

 ## Installation
 ```